The static rules filter

 TraceEvent(_NTO_TRACE_SETCLASSTID, _NTO_TRACE_THREAD, pid_2, tid_1);

-But the second call in the following overrides the setting made in the first call:
+But the second call in this code overrides the setting made in the first call:

 TraceEvent(_NTO_TRACE_SETCLASSPID, _NTO_TRACE_KERCALL, pid_1);